 - freshly ground black pepper to taste

 Clean the ramps, removing the root and trimming off the greens.
-Chop the white parts & stem finely.
+Chop the white parts (bulbs) & stems finely.
 Slice the greens into thin strips.
-Place the cut ramps, butter, salt & pepper into a food processor and pulse until completely incorporated, but with some bits and pieces of the greens intact.
+Place the sliced bulbs and stems, butter, salt & pepper into a food processor and pulse until completely incorporated.
+Add the sliced greens and pulse a few more times, some bits and pieces of the greens intact (see photos).

 On a clean work surface, lay out two pieces of plastic wrap, each about 8 x 12 inches in size.
 Divide the butter mixture in half, and using a spatula, spoon about half of the butter evenly along one edge of each piece of plastic wrap.
 Gently roll to form a cylinder.
 Twist the ends until a uniform round log is formed.
 If air bubbles form, prick the plastic to allow the air to escape.
 Refrigerate for two to three weeks or freeze for several months.